 M5.7 Earthquake 20 km ESE of Silver Springs, Nevada — April 14, 2026

-Felt by 6,492 people across a wide area.
-Maximum shaking intensity MMI 7.0 (very strong).
-Part of an active aftershock sequence.
+Felt by 6,515 people across a wide area.
+Maximum shaking intensity MMI 6.5 (very strong).

 The epicenter is located in Nevada, a region characterized by Basin and Range extensional tectonics, where normal faulting accommodates east-west crustal stretching at approximately 10 mm per year.
 The nearest mapped fault system is the Walker Lane fault zone.
 View all earthquakes in Nevada.